The Data-Driven Censored Newsvendor Problem: Cost of Demand Censoring in the Data-Driven Newsvendor

 \subsection{Closed-Form Characterization of Minimax Risk}

-While minimax risk is indeed a more tractable notion than that of identifiability, it is still not clear that this quantity can be tractably computed, even with perfect knowledge of $G$.
-The reason for this is the inner supremum in \Cref{eq:risk}: computing $\risk$ reduces to solving an infinite-dimensional optimization problem over the class of nonparametric distributions $\ambig{\lambda}$.
-Perhaps surprisingly, in our first main contribution we provide a {closed-form characterization} of $\risk$ and $\qrisk$, and {in doing so} obtain a simple necessary and sufficient condition for identifiability.
+In our first main contribution, we leverage the more tractable notion of minimax risk by providing a {closed-form characterization} of $\risk$ and $\qrisk$, and {in doing so} obtain a simple necessary and sufficient condition for identifiability.
 For ease of notation, we let $\Gminus(\lambda) = \Pr_G(D < \lambda)$ denote the mass of demand observations that lie before $\lambda$.
 At a high level, $\Gminus(\lambda)$ can be viewed as a proxy for the ``censoring level'' of the data, since $1-\Gminus(\lambda)$ is precisely the fraction of demand that the decision-maker will never observe, even with infinitely many samples. \Cref{thm:minimax-risk-identifiable} establishes that whether or not a problem is identifiable hinges solely on the relative ordering of $\Gminus(\lambda)$ and $\rho$.

 { \begin{theorem} Consider a data-driven censored newsvendor problem with demand distribution $G$ and {observable boundary $\lambda$}. \begin{enumerate} \item If $\Gminus(\lambda) \geq \rho$:

 \item If $\Gminus(\lambda) < \rho$: